Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 Nevertheless, it is recommended to create resources templates in order to simplify their use and to normalize the records.

+Note: the datatypes `xsd:gMonth`, `xsd:gMonthDay` and `xsd:gDay` may not be intuitive.
+To be compliant with the standard, they should be prepended with `--` for months, and `---` for day.
+They are not added automatically.

 TODO
 ----